Oceans of Discovery: How the Study of Oceans and Lakes Can Improve People's Health

-The oceans contain a multitude of microscopic organisms, some of which produce toxins when conditions are right.
-Toxins from these harmful algal blooms, sometimes called red tides, can contaminate shellfish such as clams and mussels, and eating the contaminated seafood may cause serious illness.
-Some harmful algal blooms produce airborne toxins that cause health problems when inhaled.
+The oceans can affect our health in many ways.
+They contain many types of microscopic organisms, some of which produce toxins when conditions are right.
+Toxins from these harmful algal blooms, sometimes called red tides, can contaminate shellfish such as clams and mussels.
+Eating the contaminated seafood may cause serious illness.
+Harmful algal blooms are unsafe to touch or swallow, and they can produce airborne toxins that cause health problems when inhaled.

-What NIEHS is Doing
+What NIEHS Is Doing

 NIEHS also led the trans-NIH Deepwater Horizon Research Consortia program.
 Through community-university partnerships, these Consortia worked to identify and address personal and community health effects stemming from the oil spill.
 Consortia researchers also studied the health of Gulf seafood after the oil spill.